STEM Sprouts was created to promote and encourage early learners to thrive in STEM subjects from the earliest of age.

 6. Use of Technology:

-• Depending on the age group, technology may be introduced in age-appropriate ways.
-This could include using educational applications, simple coding activities, or interactive simulations.
+Technology may be introduced in age-appropriate ways, depending on the age group.
+This could include educational applications, simple coding activities, or interactive simulations.

 7. Parent Involvement: